 If the goat didn't get your attention I thought the llama might.
-We got to spend a night at a llama sanctuary for Joe's birthday and another at a goat/goose farm when my little brother was visiting!
-(August and March, 2019)
+We got to spend a weekend at a llama sanctuary for Joe's birthday and then at a goat and goose farm when my brother Ryan was visiting!
+(March/August, 2019)

 Highlights and favorite moments

 - I got to explore a ton of new hands-on crafts and activities.
 I picked up wood laser cutting, candlemaking, and bread-baking (challah, baguettes, bagels, pizza, you name it), among other things.
 Speaking of challah, I became an Airbnb Experiences host and was featured in a documentary!
-I also started volunteering at a community tea house in San Francisco called the Center SF, realizing how important being in a position of service is to me.
+I also started volunteering at a community space, which helped me realize how important it is to me to be in a position of service.
 I had the flexibility to take yoga classes in the middle of the day, remake my favorite (labor-intensive) Bukharian and Russian dishes from home, meet other incredible people with flexible work-lives at cafes across the city, and swim in the freezing Pacific on the one day it hit 95 degrees in San Francisco!
 (I'd have been so bummed to have been stuck in an office for that one!!)
 None of these were planned, and they were all things I got to do only because I made the space for it.

-- I got to spend really meaningful quality time with my family, including hosting my mom, my 10-year-old brother, and then my sister, all separately, here in San Francisco!
-I got to enjoy fresh-picked berries from my mom's garden, eat my favorite foods with Grandma, and faceswap with my 18-year-old brother.
-I got to speak with my aunt more in the last five months than in the last 10 years, bonding over challah baking and our joint Airbnb Homes venture.
-Same for my uncle!
-I helped him revive his struggling 35-year-old furniture business!
-We thought: we have wifi, coffee, and comfy furniture... what if we repurposed the showroom into a co-working space, where you can buy the very couch you're sitting on?
-NY1 News came to our re-launch (EN / ES) and it was also covered by Patch, We <3 Astoria, and Croissant Co-Working!
+- I got to spend really meaningful quality time with my family, including time to host my mom, my 10-year-old brother, and then my sister, all separately, here in San Francisco!
+I enjoyed fresh-picked berries from my mom's garden, ate my favorite foods with Grandma, and faceswapped with my 19-year-old brother.
+I got to talk to my aunt more in the last five months than in the last 10 years, bonding over baking and our joint Airbnb Homes venture.
+Same for my uncle, as I had time to help him reinvent his struggling furniture business!
+We thought: we have wifi, coffee, and comfy furniture... everything you need for a co-working space.
+It was covered by local news and three publications!

 - I got to adventure when I wanted.
 I escaped the world on a short RV trip for my birthday (where I experienced my first earthquake!); adventured with Joe for two months across Southwest US, Oslo, Barcelona, and NYC; not to mention the unbelievable trek in Patagonia from my last post.
 But I also realized that I didn't have to go far to adventure, and very much enjoyed being grounded in one place!
 A lot of my adventures took place right here in San Francisco.

 - I served my first customer for my startup!
 What started as a side project (minimizing waste around kids' birthdays) became a real thing, and it's been fun bootstrapping it and living up to my commitment to environmental preservation.
+My mom is my co-founder, and we found out last week that we've been accepted to an all-female accelerator!
 If you know of any kids ages 8-14 with upcoming birthdays, or any female/minority founder or small biz grants, let me know!

 - I had a lot of fun experimenting with income, too.
-My goal was to experiment with a lifestyle outside of full-time and freelance; but I definitely needed to turn to freelance in parallel to support myself.
-Since I don't mind inconsistently or being my own boss, I enjoyed it, but probably only because I didn't rely on it to be my sole income source!
-I worked on eight freelance projects - 50% of which were the work I wanted to do (consulting startups) and 50% of which were my 'cash cow' (design).
-I also earned as a GLG/Clarity expert, a paid speaker on the topics of diversity and inclusion and innovation, a participant in research interviews, a host on Airbnb Experiences and Homes, and more.
-I also failed at earning with a few experiments.
+My goal was to experiment with a lifestyle outside of full-time and freelance, but I definitely needed to turn to freelance in parallel to support myself.
+Since I don't mind inconsistency or being my own boss, I enjoyed it, but probably only because I didn't rely on it to be my sole income source!
+In addition to strategy consulting, I also earned as a paid conference speaker on the topics of D&I and innovation, a writer in Medium's Partner Program, a participant in research interviews, a host on Airbnb Experiences and Homes, and more, including monetizing my Uber/commute data.
+I also failed at earning with quite a few experiments, like stock photography.
 I learned that our time-value fluctuates at different times in our lives and how that doesn't discredit 'knowing your worth'.
 There were times I prioritized fun income sources and other times where I prioritized lucrative ones.
-I'll write about these, and the passive income ideas, more fully in another post (you'll get an email if you're on this list).
+I'll write about these, and dozens of passive income ideas, more fully in another post (hear about it via this list).